 Rob FennahWRITER / PRODUCER / MUSICIAN

 In April 2018 Rob’s stage play, Lennon’s Banjo, premièred at Liverpool’s Epstein Theatre.
 It featured former-Beatles’ drummer, Pete Best, in a cameo role and made headlines around the world.
 The play tells the story of a Beatles tour guide who unearths a clue to solving the greatest mystery in rock history - the whereabouts of John Lennon’s first musical instrument which has been missing for over 60 years.
-The play was adapted from the novel Julia’s Banjo by Rob Fennah and Co-Author Helen Jones.
+The play was adapted from the novel Julia’s Banjo by Rob and Co-Author Helen Jones.
 Later that year his stage play adaptation of By The Waters Of Liverpool premiered at the Liverpool Empire Theatre to rave reviews.

 COMMUNICATIONS DIRECTOR / PRODUCER

-Bill Elms has worked in the theatre industry both locally and nationally for 30 years, including 20 years working with the UK’s biggest theatre companies in ticketing and marketing positions.
-In August 2008 Bill set up his own Marketing and PR Company based in Liverpool city centre.
+Bill Elms has worked in the theatre industry both locally and nationally for over 30 years, including 20 years working with the UK’s biggest theatre companies in ticketing and marketing positions.
+In 2008, Bill set up a Marketing and PR Company based in Liverpool city centre.
 Bill Elms Associates Ltd has grown from strength to strength into the region’s premier communications company specialising in the arts, live entertainment and ticketed events, successfully managing the marketing and PR for many high-profile events, festivals and venues.

-Bill is a director of Pulse Records Ltd, Break A Leg Productions Ltd, Something About Simon Ltd and Associate Producer with Regal Entertainments Ltd (touring).
+Bill is also a director of Epstein Entertainments Ltd, Pulse Records Ltd, Northern Ricochet Ltd, Break A Leg Productions Ltd, Something About Productions Ltd and is Associate Producer with Regal Entertainments Ltd (touring).
 Future producing projects include Masquerade, Sweat and A Doris Kinda Day at the Liverpool Epstein Theatre.